whing-haoran-zhang/whingzhr/README.md

 ## Thanks for your visiting!
-If you find my projects interesting, feel free to contribute, open issues, or suggest improvements! 😊
+If you find something interesting, feel free to contribute, open issues, or suggest improvements! 😊